pact-foundation/pact.io/best_practices/pact_nirvana.md

 ### What are the steps for reaching Pact Nirvana?

 1. Talk
-2. Spike
+2. Spike (Optional)
-3. Write and verify a Pact for a real consumer and provider
+3. Write and verify a real Pact
 4. Automate the contract and verification results exchange
-5. Create a workflow that allows contracts to change without breaking your builds
+5. Allow contracts to change without breaking your builds
-6. Ensure your provider is backwards compatible with production consumers
+6. Use tags to ensure your provider is compatible with your production consumer
-7. Check verification results before deploying
-8. Ensure your consumer is backwards compatible with production providers
+7. Use The Pact “Matrix” as a gateway to deployments
-9. Prevent missing verifications
+8. Prevent missing verifications

 ## 1. Talk